-What are the minimum system requirements for Blob?
+What are the minimum system requirements for Knit?

-First, a quick overview of Blob versions.
-All Blob releases have an overall version number that has three separate sub-version numbers.
+First, a quick overview of Knit versions.
+All Knit releases have an overall version number that has three separate sub-version numbers.
 This is in the format “[major-version].[minor-version].[extra-version]”.
 Typically, we change the major version number only when we add significant new capabilities.
 We change the minor version number when we add minor new features or substantial performance enhancements.
-We change the extra version number when we make bug-fix, security updates or smaller performance enhancements.
+Finally, we change the extra version number when we make bug-fix, security updates or smaller performance enhancements.

-Blob licenses are tied to the specific major and minor version of Blob you purchased.
-We never charge for extra version number updates so bug-fixes, security updates and small performance enhancements are always free.
-This is true even for the “Free” types of Blob, not just the paid ones.
+Knit licenses are tied to the specific major and minor version of Knit you purchased.
+We never charge for extra version number updates.
+So bug-fixes, security updates and small performance enhancements are always free.
+This is true even for the “Free” types of Knit, not just the paid ones.
 At our discretion, we may stop supporting older major/minor versions and may no longer ship new updates for them.

 - Periodic subscription based licenses.
 The subscriptions can be monthly or yearly.
-You can install for free any new version of Blob we release as long as your subscription is active.
+You can install for free any new version of Knit we release as long as your subscription is active.
 This includes new releases with higher major and minor version numbers.
-If your subscription expires, your Blob installation reverts to the capabilities supported by the “Free” type of that version.
+If you let your subscription expire, it reverts to the capabilities supported by the “Free” type of that version.

 Life-time perpetual licenses.
-These licenses never expire, but do not allow you to install newer major or minor versions of Blob.
-Extra version updates, of course, are always free.
+These licenses never expire, but do not allow you to install newer major versions of Knit.
+You can, of course, install Extra version updates for free.

-At our discretion, we may offer only a lifetime license or subscription based license for the different types of our products (e.g. Blob @Home, Blob @Work…).
+At our discretion, we may offer only a lifetime license or subscription based license for the different types of our products (e.g. Knit @Home, Knit @Work…).

-We provide free and trial versions of Blob on our website, and strongly encourage you to try it before you buy to make sure it meets your needs and expectations.
-We will accept returns if it meets all of the return criteria mentioned here:
+We provide free and trial versions of Knit on our website, so you can test if it meets your needs and expectations.
+We strongly encourage you to try it before you buy it.
+You may return your purchased license for a refund if it meets all of the return criteria mentioned here:

-- You must completely un-install Blob and destroy all copies, including backup copies.
-Only a full un-install will release the Blob license key you purchased, and this is required for a refund.
+- You must completely un-install Knit and destroy all copies, including backup copies.
+Only a full un-install will release the license key you purchased, and this is required for a refund.
 Please contact Datamaton support (support at datamaton.com ) if you need help.

 - All returns and exchanges must be accompanied by the original purchase or gift receipt.